yamachan/jgss-hack/RTK1_Core.md

 For example, your plugin has a list which contains item objects, it's not good for save.
 You should convert item object list to item id list.
 In this case, these onSave/onLoad service is useful.

+In this library's common game functions, RTK.objects2ids function is useful for function called by onSave, and RTK.ids2objects function is useful for function called by onLoad.
+Please feel free to use them.

 ## onStart service

 This onStart service looks similar with onReady service above.
 But this service will be called later than onReady service.
 This service will be called just before Scene_Map start.